microsoft/AI-For-Beginners/3-NeuralNetworks/05-Frameworks/lab/README.md

 Solve two classification problems using single- and multi-layered fully-connected networks using PyTorch or TensorFlow:

-1. Iris classification problem
+1. **[Iris classification](https://en.wikipedia.org/wiki/Iris_flower_data_set)** problem - an example of problem with tabular input data, which can be handled by classical machine learning.
+You goal would be to classify irises into 3 classes, based on 4 numeric parameters.
-1. MNIST handwritten digit classification problem
+1. **MNIST** handwritten digit classification problem which we have seen before.

 Try different network architectures to achieve the best accuracy you can get.

 ## Stating Notebook

-Start the lab by opening [MyFW_MNIST.ipynb](MyFW_MNIST.ipynb)
+Start the lab by opening [LabFrameworks.ipynb](LabFrameworks.ipynb)

-## Questions

-As a result of this lab, try to answer the following questions:

-- Does the inter-layer activation function affect network performance?
-- Do we need 2- or 3-layered network for this task?
-- Did you experience any problems training the network?
-Especially as the number of layers increased.
-- How do weights of the network behave during training?
-You may plot max abs value of weights vs. epoch to understand the relation.